Tornadoes of 2021: May 2–4 (United States)

+May 5 (Cambodia)

+A tornado touched down in Kandal Province, and moved to Phnom Penh.
+Mild to moderate damage was caused, multiple boats were destroyed, 2+ billboards were taken down, and a house was severely damaged.

 May 14–15 (China)

 Multiple cyclic supercell thunderstorms developed in a very moist, highly sheared, and unstable environment, sparking a significant two-day tornado outbreak across parts of China.
 At around sunset on the evening of May 14, a large and destructive EF3 tornado ripped directly through the town of Shengze near Shanghai, killing four people and injuring 149 others.
 Numerous warehouses and industrial buildings in town were damaged or destroyed, along with multiple houses, and large metal truss electrical transmission towers were blown over.
 Vehicles were also damaged, and trees were snapped and denuded, a few of which sustained debarking.
 Later that night, another strong EF3 tornado struck the Caidian District of Wuhan, destroying 28 homes and damaging 130 others, killing eight and injuring 230.
 Manufacturing plants and industrial buildings were also severely damaged or destroyed, and large construction cranes were toppled to the ground.
 Many trees and power poles were snapped by the Wuhan tornado as well.
 Several other damaging tornadoes, some fatal, were reported in other more rural parts of the country, though few details are available.
 A total of 13 tornadoes were confirmed, along with 15 fatalities and at least 400 injuries.
 Along with the 13 confirmed tornadoes, several other unconfirmed reports of additional tornadoes were also received.
 Damage was estimated at $96 million.